 Indoor plant light reaching more of the leaf surfaces

 There is one and only one way to get real indoor grow light spread and in an even way.
 And, this is precisely how to get an even plant canopy.
 When we move our indoor grow lights with LightRail light movers, we now see this.
 We can get a much more even indoor plant light reaching more of the leaf surfaces.
 And, that’s at just the correct period of time per plant surface.
 This is true whether we are growing in a grow tent, a grow room or a greenhouse.
 And, it translates to anything we are growing.

 At 20 inches, LightRail ppfd readings of 460-616-614-616-460

 When we move our grow lamps along a light mover rail, we only need to move that grow light about three feet (1m).
 And, at each end of that grow light system run, half the grow light will go beyond the stopper setting.
 So, with a three foot run, we will likely fill up a six foot area with indoor plant light effectively.
 So, with this in mind, here are those same ppfd readings but now on a LightRail light mover.
 At 20 inches, we have ppfd readings of 460-616-614-616-460.
-And, that is the spectrum from one end to the other measuring a five foot length.
+And, that is showing a five foot grow light system coverage length.
 That, right there, is how to get an even plant canopy.
 It’s one simple change of going from stationary grow lights to moving grow light systems.